-Although the smartwatch category is still nascent, there is already a wide variety of options on the market that can deliver smartphone notifications, fitness features, apps and more to your wrist.
+Although the smartwatch category is still fairly young, there are already many options that can deliver smartphone notifications, fitness features, apps and more to your wrist.
 All of these devices promise to let you leave your phone in your pocket more often.

-Currently, the Apple Watch is our favorite smartwatch so far.
+Currently, the Apple Watch (starting at $349) is our favorite smartwatch.
 It offers a range of customization options, support for Siri and Apple Pay, and a heart-rate monitor.
 It's also compatible with more than 3,500 apps and counting, including everything from Uber and The New York Times to Yelp and Mint.
 There's a learning curve with the device, but it's the most well-rounded wearable thus far.